-Accordingly, \emph{no space‐based interferometric architecture}—whether mid‐IR nulling, visible‐band nulling, or non‐nulling—can deliver a resolved $10\times10$ pixel surface map of an Earth analog at 10 pc within any plausible (decadal) mission.
-Photon‐starvation, overwhelming astrophysical and instrumental backgrounds, and the necessity of $\gtrsim10^4$ independent $(u,v)$ samples conspire to extend required integration times to centuries or longer.
+Accordingly, \emph{no space-based interferometric architecture}---whether mid-IR nulling, visible-band nulling, or non-nulling---can deliver a resolved $10\times10$ pixel surface map of an Earth analog at 10 pc within any plausible (decadal) mission.
+Photon-starvation, overwhelming astrophysical and instrumental backgrounds, and the necessity of $\gtrsim10^4$ independent $(u,v)$ samples conspire to extend required integration times to centuries or longer.